Health Officials Urge People to get Vaccinated for Flu

 OSWEGO COUNTY – The Oswego County Health Department reports that flu activity is increasing in Oswego County.

-Health officials said the number of flu cases increased 59 percent between the week ending Jan.
+Health officials said the number of flu cases increased 59% between the week ending Jan.
 5 and the week ending Jan.
 12.

 “If you or your loved ones have not received a flu vaccine yet, get vaccinated today,” said Jodi Martin, Supervising Public Health Nurse for the Oswego County Health Department.